-How people find meaning: symbolism and ritual
+How people find meaning in products and brands

 calendar rituals like Christmas,